sidpalas/devops-directive-website/content/posts/2023/11/velero-aws-account-migration/index.md

 **TL;DR:** I recently helped an organization migrate a set of applications deployed in Kubernetes (EKS) across AWS accounts using [Velero](https://velero.io/).
 This case study describes that process.

-{{< img-large "images/account-structure.png" "Please start with multiple AWS accounts so you don't have to hire me to help with this! 🙏" >}}
+{{< img-large "images/account-structure.png" "Please start with multiple AWS accounts so you don't have to hire someone like me to help with this! 🙏" >}}

 <!--more-->